 Question 4 (1 point) Fill in

-It should return a list of the 100 features with highest weight for that label.
-You can display the 100 pixels with the largest weights
+It should return a list of the 100 features with highest difference in feature weights.
+You can display the 100 pixels with the largest difference in

 mira.py.
 MIRA is an online learner which is closely related to both the support vector machine and perceptron classifiers.
 You will fill in the